Learn More About Deaths

-Most child and youth deaths are due to accidents or otherwise preventable causes (1).
-Public policies aimed at prevention, education, and support of youth and families can address these causes.
+Most child and young adult deaths are due to preventable causes (1).
+Public policies aimed at prevention, education, and support of young people and their families can address these causes.

-Policy options that could reduce child and youth deaths include:
+Policy options that could reduce child and young adult deaths include:

-For more information, see kidsdata.org’s Research & Links section and Policy Implications under these topics: Infant Mortality, Suicide and Self-Inflicted Injury, Cancer, Injuries, Child Abuse and Neglect, and Gang Involvement.
+For more information, see kidsdata.org’s Research & Links section and Policy Implications under Infant Mortality, Injuries, Cancer, and Suicide and Self-Inflicted Injury topics.

-- Preventing child abuse and neglect by promoting safe, stable, and caring relationships between caregivers and children; also addressing factors associated with child maltreatment, e.g., neighborhood economic stress and family poverty (3)
+- Promoting safe, stable, and caring relationships between caregivers and children and addressing risk factors associated with child maltreatment such as neighborhood economic stress and family poverty (3)

-- Continuing efforts to ensure that all women, infants, children, and youth—particularly those with special health care needs—have access to quality medical care that is affordable, timely, comprehensive, continuous, culturally appropriate, and patient-centered (8)
+- Continuing efforts to ensure that all infants, children, and young adults—particularly those with special health care needs—and their families have access to quality medical care that is affordable, timely, comprehensive, continuous, patient centered, and culturally appropriate (8)

 - Supporting continued pediatric cancer research to promote advances in the understanding of risk factors and treatments (9)